The Bankrate promise

 One way around the conflict of interest in the financial industry is perhaps the most obvious: you need to find an advisor who works for you and is paid only by you and other clients like you.
 Of course, that means money comes out of your own pocket, but you’re likely to come out ahead.

 The reason is that various financial “solutions” such as annuities typically contain huge sales commissions built into the price.
 When you purchase these products, you’re paying a huge cost for the product on the advice of a conflicted salesperson, but the cost is usually obscured.
-Ultimately, this advice could cost you much more than the cost of a fee-only advisor.
+Ultimately, this advice could cost you tens of thousands more than the cost of a fee-only advisor.

 “The advisor should not be incentivized to push his own agenda but by always doing what is best for the client,” says Brooks Campany, regional manager at Argent Trust Company in Oxford, Mississippi.
 “A fee based on a percent of the assets managed is a safe arrangement.
 When the client’s assets increase, then the advisor’s fee increases.”

 Another approach is to charge a per-hour fee for service.
 This arrangement may work well for higher-net-worth clients since they pay for advice once and not for how much money they have.

 By sticking with a fee-only fiduciary advisor, you’re paying the piper and calling the tunes.
-With such an advisor, after an initial consultation you might go back in once a year for a check-up and to have the advisor adjust your plan if your life situation or financial goals change.
+With such an advisor, after an initial consultation, you might go back in once a year for a check-up and have the advisor adjust your plan if your life situation or financial goals change.